jeokrohn/mxnumplan/Readme.md

 # Usage

 ```
-mxnumplan.py [-h] [--ucm UCM] [--user USER] [--pwd PWD]
+usage: mxnumplan.py [-h] [--ucm UCM] [--user USER] [--pwd PWD]
-                  [--fromfile FROMFILE] [--readonly] [--analysis]
+                    [--fromfile FROMFILE] [--readonly] [--routelist ROUTELIST]
+                    [--analysis]

-Provision blocking translation patterns to cover all mobile phone number in
+Provision blocking translation patterns or route patterns to cover all mobile
-Mexico.
-The blocking translation patterns are put into a 'blockmobile'
+phone number in Mexico.
+The blocking translation patterns or route patterns
-partition which is also created if it doesn't exist.
+are put into a 'mobile' partition which is also created if it doesn't exist.
+If a route list is specified using --routelist then route patterns are
+provisioned pointing to that route list.

 optional arguments:
   -h, --help            show this help message and exit
   --ucm UCM             IP or FQDN of UCM publisher host.
 If ucm is not given
                         then only the patterns are printed
   --user USER           AXL user with write access to UCM
   --pwd PWD             Password for AXL user with write access to UCM
   --fromfile FROMFILE   name of ZIP file to read patterns from.
 If the file
                         name is given as "." then we take the latest
                         pnn_Publico_??_??_????.zip
   --readonly            Don't write to UCM.
 Existing patterns are read if
                         possible.
+  --routelist ROUTELIST
+                        provision route patterns pointing to given route list
   --analysis            If present, then compare patterns of existing data
-                       sets stored in pnn_Publico_??_??_????.zip
+                        sets
 ```